Designing an appropriate selection procedure is important for successfully identifying mutants.

 |abscisic acid||HaAn/ abr48, abr104||Gametophytes tolerant to the plant growth regulator, abscisic acid|

 |dark germinator||HaDn / dkg1||Does not require light to initiate spore germination|

 |day-night responder||dnr1||Gametophytes and sporophytes grow very slowly and accumulate massive amounts of starch in their plastids under constant light.
 A day/night cycle, or reduced light, accelerates growth and causes depletion of excess starch reserves|

 |non-etiolated||det30||Gametophytes do not show elongation response when grown in the dark|

 |self sterility: 230X (C.thalictroides) |

 spermatozoid / flagella development

-(1) All listed selections, with the exception of 230X, were derived from the Hn-n strain.
-Strain designations ending with 'n' indicate that a number of independent selections are available, all of which have not been fully characterized genetically.
+All listed selections, with the exception of 230X, were derived from the Hn-n strain.
+Strain designations ending with ‘n’ indicate that a number of independent selections were available, which have not all been fully characterized genetically.

 Morphological mutants were identified by the tedious screening of mutagenized spores without a selection agent.